Texas vs. Baylor Women's Basketball Predictions & Picks - December 30

 Texas Performance Insights

-- The Bears are outscoring opponents by 31.5 points per game, with a +347 scoring differential overall.
-They put up 84.6 points per game (14th in college basketball) and allow 53.1 per contest (19th in college basketball).
+- The Longhorns are outscoring opponents by 38.6 points per game with a +502 scoring differential overall.
+They put up 93.0 points per game (fourth in college basketball) and allow 54.4 per contest (31st in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.